StackVista/stackstate-docs/setup/data-management/backup_restore/manual_topology_backup.md

 ## Import manually created topology

 {% hint style="info" %}
-Manually created relations to synchronized components may fail on import if these synchronized components do not exist anymore.
+Manually created relations to synchronized components may fail on import if these synchronized components don't exist anymore.
 {% endhint %}

 To import topology and relation data from a file `manual_topo.stj` using the [StackState CLI](/setup/cli/README.md):